AlisonSLee/Get-Clean-data-Course-Project/README.md

 **Using this data, the script performs the following steps:**
 ========================================================
-1.Merges the training and the test sets to create one data set.
+**1.** Merges the training and the test sets to create one data set.

-2.Extracts only the measurements on the mean and standard deviation for each measurement.
+**2.** Extracts only the measurements on the mean and standard deviation for each measurement.
   This was done by searching for the text 'mean' and 'std' in the 'features' data.

-3.Applies descriptive activity names (from activity_labels) to name the activities in the data set and merges the subject & activity data onto the mean & std measurements data.
+**3.** Applies descriptive activity names (from activity_labels) to name the activities in the data set and merges the subject & activity data onto the mean & std measurements data.

-4.Appropriately labels the data set with descriptive variable names.
+**4.** Appropriately labels the data set with descriptive variable names.
   This was done by replacing the original text from the 'features' data with text as follows

     Original text   Replacement text  Notes